Last Updated on January 29, 2024 by Carrie Stephens

-- Speak to them regularly.
+- Talk to them regularly.

-- Leave the TV and radio on.
+- Leave the TV on when away.

-- Repeat words and phrases during training sessions.
+- Repeat words during training sessions.

 - Provide lessons while they’re still young.